carolrochafloro/go-cards/README.md

 # Cards game
 First project in Go.
 Creates a new deck, saves it in a file, reads a deck from file, shuffles a deck, converts string slice to byte slice and vice versa.

+Also saving some notes about what I'm learning.